New Bedford Meeting House

 New Bedford Friends Meeting House, also known as New Bedford Friends Meeting, is a Quaker house of worship in New Bedford, Massachusetts.
-This meeting house has since 1822 been the home to the New Bedford Meeting of the Religious Society of Friends (Quakers); the meeting meets every Sunday at 10:00 a.m.
+Since 1822, this meeting house has been the home to the New Bedford Meeting of the Religious Society of Friends (Quakers); the meeting meets every Sunday at 10:00 a.m.

 Background

-Quakers settled in Dartmouth near Buzzards Bay in the seventeenth century.
-They were among the first colonial settlers in the area.
-In the 17th century Dartmouth was a large area that now encompasses Acushnet, Fairhaven, New Bedford, and Westport.
+Quakers settled in Dartmouth near Buzzards Bay in the seventeenth century, and were among the first colonial settlers in the area.
+Prior to their respective incorporations, Dartmouth was a larger area that additionally encompassed Acushnet, Fairhaven, New Bedford, and Westport; this historical region is now referred to as Old Dartmouth.
 Quakers settled where the farmland was most fertile, without establishing a town center.
 The Apponegansett Meeting House was established in 1699 and expanded three times by 1743.
 As the membership grew, additional meeting houses were established in Westport and at Allen's Neck.

-First meeting house

-In 1785, a meeting house was built on Spring Street, in what is now New Bedford.
-Because there were a number of Quakers in Dartmouth, it became a place of religious acceptance, according to Ann Gidley Lowry, an author of Quaker history.
+Due to the prevalence of Quakers living in Dartmouth, it had become a place of religious acceptance, based on the preachings of George Fox.
 Some of their neighbors were Baptists, who believed in religious freedom.

-Friends Meeting House (1822)

-The Friends Meeting House was built in 1822 on the site of the first religious building in Old Bedford Village, on land that was donated by Joseph Rotch in 1785.
-A simple and sober building, it has separate entrances for men and women.
-It is an external reflection of Quaker beliefs in simplicity.
+The town of New Bedford became a sanctuary for fugitive slaves, aided by the Quakers.
+The town became a major Underground Railroad station, due to the Quakers' belief in equality.
+In 1834, a branch of the Anti-Slavery Society was founded in New Bedford.

-Some Quakers in the Dartmouth and Nantucket area engaged in the whaling industry.
-Residents, like Charles W. Morgan, owned and captained whaling ships.
+Some Quakers in the Dartmouth, New Bedford, and Nantucket area engaged in the whaling industry.
+Residents such as Charles Waln Morgan, George Howland Sr., and several members of the prominent Rotch and Russell families owned and captained whaling ships.
 Other industries that relied upon or supported the whaling industry were established, such as a candleworks that made candles out of whale oil.
 Some of the Quakers from New Bedford were businessmen.

-The town of New Bedford became a sanctuary for fugitive slaves, aided by the Quakers.
-The town became a major Underground Railroad station, due to the Quakers' belief in equality.
-In 1834, a branch of the Anti-Slavery Society was found in New Bedford.